 - High Brown Fritillary adult counts increased from 17 in 1999 to 889 in 2013

 - Abundance of Violets increased and negative indicators (sward height and grass and bramble cover) declined.

 - Other species such as Small Pearl-bordered Fritillary, Common Twayblade, Parasol mushroom and Dotted Bee-fly have benefited.

-The project demonstrates excellent partnership working between the voluntary environmental sector through the local LBAP group, a statutory conservation body, local authorities, landowners and commoners.
+The project demonstrates excellent partnership working between the voluntary environmental sector through the local LBAP group, Natural Resources Wales, local authorities, landowners and commoners.
 The High Brown Fritillary population in the Alun Valley has now been secured and the project has been relatively inexpensive: roughly £6k per annum (£58k in nine years) matched with over 35 volunteer days per year (345 volunteer days in total).

 The project also featured in Butterfly Conservation 2012 report ‘Landscape-scale conservation for butterflies and moths: Lessons from the UK’ http://butterfly-conservation.org/3045/landscape-scale-conservation-for-butterflies-and-moths-report.html .
 Annual grant reports are available on BARS.

 For more detailed information about this project and others across the UK please read the full report: Landscape-scale Conservation For Butterflies And Moths: Lessons From The UK.